Ads-cmu/preparedness-challenge/README.md

 # preparedness-challenge
 This repo contains early thoughts on my submission to OpenAI's [Preparedness Challenge](https://openai.com/form/preparedness-challenge).

-Imagine we gave you unrestricted access to OpenAI's Whisper (transcription), Voice (text-to-speech), GPT-4V, and DALLE·3 models, and you were a malicious actor.
-Consider the most unique, while still being probable, potentially catastrophic misuse of the model.
-You might consider misuse related to the categories discussed in the blog post, or another category.
-For example, a malicious actor might use GPT-4, Whisper and Voice to socially engineer workers at critical infrastructure facilities into installing malware, allowing shutdown of the power grid.

 ## What is the misuse you’ll be writing about?

 Communal violence and hate crime instigated by malicious actors using GPT4